Crypto license in Poland

 Polish crypto-authorization is an entry in the state registry of companies, that do a virtual-related business, which is maintained by the Chamber of Tax Administration (e.g., in Katowice).

-Crypto license Poland is officially called “Polish crypto-authorization”.
+Crypto license in Poland is officially called “Polish crypto-authorization”.
 It allows your company to perform these types of business activities:

 • exchange between virtual currencies and fiat money (for example EUR to BTC or BTC to USD);